 Risks associated with the safety of the environment and equipment were identified and managed appropriately.
 Equipment such as hoists and wheelchairs were stored securely but were accessible when needed.
 Regular checks on lifting equipment and the fire detection system were undertaken to make sure they remained safe.
 Hot water outlets were regularly checked to ensure temperatures remained within safe limits.
 Gas, electrical, legionella and fire safety certificates were in place and renewed as required to ensure the premises remained safe.
 People's ability to evacuate the building in the event of a fire had been considered and where required, each person had an individual personal evacuation plan.
-The provider employed a dedicated maintenance team who was responsible for overseeing the safety of the environment and premises.
+The provider employed a dedicated maintenance person who was responsible for overseeing the safety of the environment and premises.

-People and staff felt staffing levels were sufficient to meet the needs of the people they supported.
-One person told us, "I think we are very lucky here -plenty of staff to help us."
+Visitors and staff felt staffing levels were sufficient to meet the needs of the people they supported.
+One person told us, "Plenty of staff, always see them."
 Another person told us, "I have never been concerned about staffing levels."
 Visitors commented, "Always visible staff, especially in the communal areas."
-Staffing levels consisted of three registered nurses and eleven care staff, alongside the management team (registered manager and deputy manager) in the morning.
-The afternoon staffing levels decreased by two care staff and one registered nurse.
-Staff told us that generally the afternoons were quieter as people liked to relax.
+Staffing levels consisted of one registered nurse and five care staff, alongside the management team (manager and clinical lead).

-On the days of the inspection, we observed The Laurels Nursing home to be calm with a relaxing atmosphere.
+Havelock House Nursing Home had a calm relaxing atmosphere.
 From our observations, people received care in a timely manner.
 Staffing levels were sufficient to allow people to be assisted when they needed it.
-We saw staff giving people the time they needed throughout the day, for example when supporting people with personal care and ensuring that they were ready to attend appointments or their chosen social activity.
+We saw staff giving people the time they needed throughout the day, for example when supporting people with personal care and ensuring that they were ready to join other people at a time they wanted to.
 Staff were unrushed and this allowed people to move at their own pace.
-We also saw staff checking people discretely when they had returned to their rooms during the day.
+We also saw staff checking people in their room discretely throughout the day.
 This ensured that people who were physically frail got the care they required to prevent pressure damage.
 One care staff told us, "Compared to other homes we have plenty of staff, it takes the pressure of us."
 We spoke with a health professional who regularly visited the home who said that staff were always polite, well-informed and available to assist them if needed."

 We spent time looking at the call bell responses (recorded by the home).
-People's call bells were answered promptly (within seconds or minutes);
+People's call bells were answered promptly.
+The acting manager told us that the response time should be within two minutes.
+Every morning the response times for call bells over 24 hours were audited and any long response times were investigated and action taken as necessary.

 People were protected, as far as possible, by a safe recruitment system.
 Staff told us they had an interview before they started work.
-The provider obtained references and carried out disclosure and barring service (DBS) checks..
+The provider obtained references and carried out disclosure and barring service (DBS) checks.
 Records had a completed application form listing staffs previous work history and skills and qualifications.
-Nurses employed by the provider of The Laurels and bank nurses all had registration with the Nursing Midwifery Council (NMC) which were up to date.
+Nurses employed by the provider of Havelock House all had registration with the Nursing Midwifery Council (NMC) which were up to date.